Mentor-Friends/tsccs-dev/docs/CORE_CONCEPTS.md

 ## Introduction

-The **mftsccs-browser** package implements a knowledge graph data model consisting of four primary elements:
+The **mftsccs-browser** package implements a knowledge graph data model consisting of six primary elements:

 1. **Concepts** - The nodes (entities)
 2. **Connections** - The edges (relationships)
 3. **Compositions** - Structured groupings of concepts and connections
 4. **Transactions** - ACID-compliant atomic operations for data integrity
+5. **FreeschemaQuery** - Flexible querying system for retrieving data
+6. **Widget System** - React-like UI component framework for building interactive interfaces

-Together, these elements allow you to build complex, interconnected data structures that can represent virtually any domain - from social networks to organizational hierarchies to semantic knowledge bases.
+Together, these elements allow you to build complex, interconnected data structures that can represent virtually any domain - from social networks to organizational hierarchies to semantic knowledge bases - with a complete UI layer for user interaction.

 ### Why Transactions are Essential